dssup/bump-version/README.en.md

 ### Utility settings

-The config file must be at the project root named `bump-version.json`.
+The config file must be at the project root named `bump-version.cfg`.
 If not found, default configuration is used.

 The `-config` option points the utility to another config file.